nashmathur/hello-world/README.md

 This is Natansh Mathur!

-I am a CS major fresher at IIT-Roorkee and new to the World of Programming!
+I am a CS major sophomore at IIT-Roorkee and have experience in the World of Programming!